robbiebmorris/robbiebmorris/README.md

 </p> -->

 - I am currently working on the competition platform DOXA and climatehack.ai's participant portal, as part of the UCL Artificial Intelligence Society.
-- I am currently learning Haskell in university and Rust for DOXA
+- I am currently learning C, Haskell, and Java in university, and Rust for DOXA
 - I am looking to find more opportunities to participate in developing new technologies
 - How to reach me: robbiebmorris@gmail.com